bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 .. important::

    You will need TYPO3 8 or 9 if you use this import task.
+This task was removed in version 3.0.0 of this extension!
    If you are using TYPO3 9 and you want to import myquizpoll-questions, then you will need the extension typo3db_legacy too!